peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 2. A new `anova/` subdirectory containing:
     *   `STUDY_analysis_log.txt`: A comprehensive text report of the statistical findings.
     *   `boxplots/`: Publication-quality plots visualizing the results.

+### Step 4: Scaling Up: The Study-Level Workflow

+Once you are familiar with managing individual experiments, the framework provides a parallel set of powerful wrappers for managing entire studies.
+These scripts allow you to automate and scale your research efficiently.

+*   **`new_study.ps1`**: Automates the creation of an entire study by running multiple experiments based on a matrix of factors defined in `config.ini` (e.g., testing several models against both `correct` and `random` mapping strategies).
+*   **`audit_study.ps1`**: Provides a consolidated, read-only audit of all experiments in a study to verify their readiness for final analysis.
+*   **`fix_study.ps1`**: The primary "fix-it" tool for a study.
+It audits all experiments and automatically calls `fix_experiment.ps1` on any that need to be resumed, repaired, or updated.
+*   **`migrate_study.ps1`**: A batch utility for safely upgrading an entire study that contains legacy or corrupted experiments.

 ## Related Files